 3. Give every task a place

 Ok, you’ve got the right tasks — now it’s time to sort and organize.
 Similar to Marie’s rule that every physical item should have its place, every task on your to-do list should have its project.
-Group your tasks together in ways that are intuitive to you.
+Group your tasks together in ways that feel intuitive to you.

 For instance, if your goal is to get in shape, you could begin with the “fitness” category and create a project with that name.
 Find every task related to your goal and move those tasks to the project.